objectDisorientedProgrammer/TemperatureConverter/README.md

 Double click the .jar file to run the program.
 #### Mac - TODO
 #### Linux
 Double click the .jar file to run the program.

 If this does not work, you may need to make the file executable:

-    chmod +x <filename>.jar
+    chmod +x TemperatureConverter-vX.Y.Z.jar

+where X.Y.Z is the version you downloaded.

 You can also run through the command line:

-    java -jar <filename>.jar
+    java -jar TemperatureConverter-vX.Y.Z.jar

 ### Building
 Import the project into Eclipse to build it.